 Campus accommodations are not available for parents; they will need to make arrangements on their own.

 Is there a fee for Orientation?

 Yes.
-There is $100.00 student fee that is charged to cover the cost of facilities, meals, printing, student staff, mailings, phone calls, supplies, speakers, and other administrative costs.
+There is a $100.00 student fee that is charged to cover the cost of facilities, meals, printing, student staff, mailings, phone calls, supplies, speakers, and other administrative costs.
 Please note that you do NOT have to pay this fee upfront or in order to make a reservation.
-The fee will be added to you student account.
-If you receive financial aid, scholarship or other financial assistance funds, these may be used to cover this costs.
+The fee will be added to your student account.
+If you receive financial aid, scholarship or other financial assistance funds, these may be used to cover these costs.
 IF you do not get enough or do not receive these financial resources, the fee will be part of your out-of-pocket expenses.